cyberrangecz/docs/docs/user-guide/overview.md

  2. [Sandboxes agenda](./sandbox-agenda/sandbox-agenda-overview.md) that specifies guide lines for sandbox creation and realization.
  3. [Administration agenda](./administration-agenda/administration-agenda-overview.md) that deals with the administration of users and their access to the specific parts of the KYPO portal based on user access roles.

-## Who can benefit from this section?
+## Who Can Benefit From This Section?

 * **Training Designers** can find information about management of [Training definitions](./training-agenda/training-definition.md).
 * **Training Organizers** can find information on how to manage [Training instances](./training-agenda/training-instance.md), [Sandbox pools](./sandbox-agenda/pool.md) and [Resources](./sandbox-agenda/resources.md) needed for Sandbox initialization.